2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Request Information

-Southern Illinois University Carbondale did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #6 on the list.
-SIUC is a fairly large public school located in the city of Carbondale.
+Southern Illinois University Carbondale landed the #6 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
+SIUC is a large public school located in the city of Carbondale.

 Out-of-state tuition fees for undergraduate students at SIUC are $15,240 per year.
 While working on their Bachelor's Degree, journalism majors at SIUC accumulate an average of around $25,613 in student debt.